Gotti27/face-landmark-estimation/README.md

 These landmarks can be used for head pose estimation, sentiment analysis, action recognition, face filtering and more.

 ## Dataset
-As dataset, I choose the Wider Facial Landmarks in-the-wild ([WFLW](https://wywu.github.io/projects/LAB/WFLW.html))[^1] from Wayne Wu et al., containing a total of 10000 annotated faces (7500 for training and 2500 for testing).
+As dataset, I chose the Wider Facial Landmarks in-the-wild ([WFLW](https://wywu.github.io/projects/LAB/WFLW.html))[^1] from Wayne Wu et al., containing a total of 10000 annotated faces (7500 for training and 2500 for testing).
 The following figure shows where the landmarks are located:
 ![wflw-dataset](https://wywu.github.io/projects/LAB/support/WFLW_annotation.png)